andreArtelt/ceml/README.rst

 **Note**: The package hosted on PyPI uses the cpu only.
 If you want to use the gpu, you have to install CEML manually - see next section.

-**ATTENTION**: It can happen that the installation of sklearn-lvq fails with the message "numpy is required during installation".
-In this case you either have to install numpy and scipy first (before running *pip install ceml*), or install CEML manually as described in the next section.

 Git
 +++
 Download or clone the repository: